Removing product, product-category from WooCommerce URLs

 WooCommerce uses a fixed URL structure for products and product categories.
 This often creates long and repetitive links that are hard to read and do not reflect how a store is actually organized.

 WooCommerce URLs are built on top of built-in rewrite rules, which limits how much you can change using the default settings.
-While you can edit the product slug, fixed URL parts, such as /product/ and /product-category/, cannot be removed without using custom permalink plugin.
+While you can edit the product slug, fixed URL parts, such as /product/ and /product-category/, cannot be easily removed.

 Remove product, product-category from WooCommerce URLs